webprofusion/certify-docs/docs/dns/providers/certifydns.md

 If the error in the app is `NXDOMAIN for _acme-challenge...` , the Certificate Authority has been unable to find or follow the CNAME you have configured in your DNS.

+## Advantages and Disadvantages
+There are a number of factors to consider before delegating validation to a service like Certify DNS (or any acme-dns style service).

+Advantages:
+- Easy setup and can be used with any DNS provider even if they don't have an API
+- Least privileged updates to DNS.
+Your existing DNS zone only needs initial CNAME records created and thereafter no further updates are required to your DNS.

+Disadvantages:
+- Delegating DNS validation to an external service theoretically allows the service to complete validation for certificates on your domain. **This is a security risk and you must trust the service provider.**